Temple Historic District

 UP Next…Christmas 2019

 Christmas Hayride & Caroling!

 Dow and Susan Fogleman will host our 2019 Christmas Hayride and Caroling event which is scheduled for Sunday, December 8, 2019, starting at 4:30 pm in the 1100 block of N. 9th Street.
 Refreshments will be provided at the same location after this festive activity.
 If you know of anyone in the Historic District who would appreciate having the carolers visit and sing from their yard, please let us know.
 We’re excited about this special event, and we appreciate the Foglemans’ efforts in providing the means for HPLT Caroling 2019!
-Please watch for additional details on our Facebook Page, Newsletter, and Emails.
+Please watch for additional details on our Facebook Page, Newsletter, and emails for additional details!

 Christmas Cookie Exchange!

 Scott and Debbie Allen will again host their annual Christmas Cookie Exchange!
 This event is scheduled for Saturday, December 7, 2019, from 10:00-11:30 am.
 Bring your sweet tooth and 2 dozen HOMEMADE cookies to the home of Debbie and Scott Allen at 818 N. 11th for a morning of scrumptious cookie sampling and an enjoyable visit with friends and neighbors!
 After sampling and catching up, guests may fill a plate from the leftover fare to take home to share with others!
 The only rule participants will follow on this very delicious morning is “You must bring to take!”
 Please watch for additional details on our Facebook Page, Newsletter, and Emails.
 Looking forward to a great turnout so that we may get to know our friends and neighbors even better!
 See you on December 7th!!